sabre-io/sabre.io/source/dav/virtual-filesystems.md

 SabreDAV is built to easily adapt existing business logic onto a virtual network filesystem.
 This document explores how this can be setup.

-* It is assummed in this tutorial that the reader has already went through the [GettingStarted](dav/gettingstarted) and [FAQ](dav/faq) manuals
+* It is assummed in this tutorial that the reader has already went through the [GettingStarted](dav/gettingstarted) and [FAQ](dav/faq) manuals.
-* In the code examples it is assumed all mentioned classes are currently loaded in through an include
+* In the code examples it is assumed all mentioned classes are currently loaded in through an include.

 High-level API
 --------------